EVENTS CANCELLED, BUT GOING ONLINE INSTEAD!

 The day before Father’s Day in June the West End Festival runs along Vancouver’s Denman Street between Davie and Robson.
 Here there are thousands of people, street performers, artisans and food vendors filling the street.

 If it’s a sunny day, the beach at English Bay is especially busy too.
-In 2019 the day before Father’s Day (and so the date of this great event) is Saturday, June 15.
+In 2020 the day before Father’s Day (and so the date of this great event) was Saturday, June 20.

 For more information, see Denman Street Car Free Day.